-You will work on your question in lessons and then complete a period 10 hours of supervised time over normally this is spread of two school days.
+You will work on your question in lessons and then complete a period of 10 hours of supervised time during two school days.
 It is marked out of 96 marks 40% of a GCSE.

 If you would like further information regarding this course, please see Mr T Cale.